See who has made the final four for this year’s award.

 Nominations were made by teachers, parents, pupils and suppliers and a shortlist of four candidates were selected by the School Travel Organiser team as this year’s finalists.

-The winner will be announced at the School Travel Awards Lunch and Ceremony on Friday 15th November at the Royal Garden Hotel in Kensington, London.
-For event and ticket information click here.
+Voting has now closed - thank you for taking part.
+The winner was announced at the School Travel Awards Lunch and Ceremony on Friday 15th November at the Royal Garden Hotel in Kensington, London.
+Find out more about the winner here.

 The final four…